- Clear away brain fog

 Exercise, clean diet, and adequate sleep are a few of the more obvious ways to maintain your health.
 Your nose is another vital pathway to a healthy body.

 Nasal passages are the first line of defense against pollution, allergens, and other irritants; it’s important to keep them clean and functioning.
 A nasal wash, also known as a sinus rinse or irrigation, is an effective way to flush out mucus and toxins and keep your sinus passages healthy.

-The neti pot, a traditional Ayurvedic therapy that dates back thousands of years, is on the rise in the U.S., and many allergy and chronic sinus sufferers are turning to it as an alternative to over-the-counter medication, which can carry unpleasant side effects.
+The neti pot, a traditional Ayurvedic therapy that dates back thousands of years, is on the rise in the U.S., and many allergies and chronic sinus sufferers are turning to it as an alternative to over-the-counter medication, which can carry unpleasant side effects.
 Using a neti pot is quick, simple, and cost effective—and perhaps most importantly, it can raise the body’s defenses against illness.

 What Is a Neti Pot?

 The neti pot is a form of nasal saline irrigation therapy.
 Made from plastic, ceramic, stainless steel, or copper, it resembles a teapot but has a longer spout.
 Many have noted its resemblance to the magic lamp from the story of Aladdin.

-The pot is filled with saline solution and then poured into the nostril.
+The pot is filled with a saline solution and then poured into the nostril.
 The solution flows through the nasal passage, flushes out excess mucus and accumulated debris, and exits through the other nostril.
 The same process is then done to the opposite nostril.
 While saline packets typically come with the neti pot, the mixture can be made at home using a half-teaspoon of salt for every cup of water.
 Neti pots are typically sold in drug stores, health food stores, and online.

 Why Use It?